armstrong/armstrong.core.arm_access/README.rst

 which can be set to False to invalidate the membership.
 A user's active memberships can be queried with ``user.access_memberships.current()``

-Backends
+Paywalls
 --------

-The actual process of preventing a user from accessing a piece of content is handled via the backends in the ``armstrong.core.arm_access.backends`` package.
+The actual process of preventing a user from accessing a piece of content is handled via the paywalls in the ``armstrong.core.arm_access.paywalls`` package.
-Currently the only provided backend is ``armstrong.core.arm_access.backends.subscription.SubscriptionPaywall`` which checks for current memberships.
+Currently the only provided paywall is ``armstrong.core.arm_access.paywalls.subscription.SubscriptionPaywall`` which checks for current memberships.
 The SubscriptionPaywall only works on a view which returns a TemplateResponse.